• Skip to main content

 Mechanism

 Predictably, similarities end here.
-The 2965 SG5 00658 comes equipped with Caliber RW 4240 automatic movement, which is, in fact, a redecorated Sellita SW200 blank caliber with an additional “day of week” module.
-Not as stellar as calibers produced by Rolex, the mechanism is still reliable and fairly accurate being a clone of well-known ETA 2824-2 caliber.
+The model 2965 SG5 00658 comes equipped with Caliber RW 4240 automatic movement, which is, in fact, a redecorated Sellita SW200 blank caliber with an additional “day of the week” module.
+Not as stellar as calibers produced by Rolex, the mechanism is still reliable and fairly accurate being a clone of the well-known ETA 2824-2 caliber.
 A clone powering a clone?
 Now that’s interesting.

 The movement seems to come with stock decor: there is nothing here but an engraved oscillating weight that sports Raymond Weil’s brand name and some technical information.